 NTFS: Pros and cons

 The biggest downside is compatibility with mobile devices.
 This file system works with all versions of Windows, as well as Xbox One consoles.
-Linux has worked well with NTFS for some time now, but Mac OS X doesn’t unless you install third-party drivers.
+Linux has worked well with NTFS for some time now, but Mac OS X does not unless you install third-party drivers.
 The biggest downside is that mobile devices tend not to work with the NTFS file system.
-For example, Android smartphones and tablets can’t use NTFS unless you root them and modify several system settings.
-Most digital cameras and other smart devices don’t work with NTFS either.
-If you are using a mobile device, it is safe to assume that it will work using the FAT32 file system and not NTFS.
+For example, Android smartphones and tablets cannot use NTFS unless you root them and modify several system settings.
+Most digital cameras and other smart devices do not work with NTFS either.
+If you are using a mobile device, it is safe to assume that it will work using exFAT or FAT32 and not when using NTFS.

 How to format SD cards?
-Answer: using FAT32
+Answer: using exFAT

 How to format USB memory sticks?
-Answer: using NTFS (unless used on Macs)
+Answer: using exFAT

 How to format USB external hard drives?
 Answer: using NTFS (unless used on Macs)

 External hard drives are used to store many files, as well as large files which go beyond the limitations of the FAT32 file system.
-Also, they are prone to data correction problems, if you are using FAT32 and you disconnect them while writing data.
+Also, they are prone to data correction problems, if you are using FAT32 or exFAT and you disconnect them while writing data.
 Therefore, your best choice is to go for NTFS.
-If you are using external hard drives on a Mac, then FAT32 is not a good option because of its many limitations.
-In that case, it is best to use Apple’s file system for Macs: HFS Plus.
+If you are using external hard drives on a Mac, it is best to use Apple’s file system for Macs: HFS Plus.

-How to format internal partitions?
-Answer: using NTFS (unless you’re using Linux or Mac)
+How to format disc partitions for HDDs and SSDs?
+Answer: using NTFS (unless you are using Linux or Mac)

-If you are talking about partitions on your computer’s hard disk drive or SSD drive, then NTFS should always be your choice.
-You can’t take advantage of all the features that your operating system has to offer unless you are using NTFS.
+If you are talking about partitions on your computer’s hard disk drive or SSD drive, then NTFS should always be the default choice.
+You can not take advantage of all the features that your operating system has to offer unless you are using NTFS.
 This applies to Windows computers and devices.
 For Macs, use HFS Plus, the native file system developed by Apple.
 For Linux computers, you should use a native filesystem like ext4, which was designed specifically for this operating system.